yoginderbagga/90DaysOfDevOps/2026/day-32/docker-volumes-networking.md

 2. Stop and remove the container
 3. Run a new one and verify if the data is still there or not

-Write your observation in few lines
+Write your observation in few lines.

 ## Task 2: Creating Volumes

 1.

 ## Task 3: Setting up Bind Mounts